dotnet/csharplang/spec/expressions.md

 Within the same program, two anonymous object initializers that specify a sequence of properties of the same names and compile-time types in the same order will produce instances of the same anonymous type.

-\[*Example*: In the example
+In the example

 var p1 = new { Name = "Lawnmower", Price = 495.00 };\
 var p2 = new { Name = "Shovel", Price = 26.95 };\
 p1 = p2;

-the assignment on the last line is permitted because p1 and p2 are of the same anonymous type. *end example*\]
+the assignment on the last line is permitted because p1 and p2 are of the same anonymous type.

 The Equals and GetHashcode methods on anonymous types override the methods inherited from object, and are defined in terms of the Equals and GetHashcode of the properties, so that two instances of the same anonymous type are equal if and only if all their properties are equal.